The road to sustainable steel

-“By utilizing steel scrap and fossil-free energy, we can make a significant contribution towards decarbonizing the steel industry,” says Ben Kowing, CTO, SSAB Americas.
-“Along with our continued efforts to develop the world’s first fossil-free steel, SSAB Zero™ will be an important part of our future comprehensive zero fossil carbon emission-free steel offering.”
+“By utilizing steel scrap and fossil-free energy, we can make a significant contribution towards decarbonizing the steel industry,” says Thomas Hörnfeldt, Vice President Sustainable Business.
+“Along with our continued efforts to develop the world’s first fossil-free steel, SSAB Zero™ will be an important part of our future comprehensive zero fossil carbon-emission steel offering.”

-“Based on the increasing customer demand for fossil-free steel, we soon realized that we could use more than one technology to meet the challenge of decarbonization,” says Kowing.
-“We now have a comprehensive offer of fossil carbon emission-free steels, so that regardless of the ironmaking process – based on iron ore or recycled scrap – SSAB will have the best offering on the market.”
+“Based on the increasing customer demand for fossil-free steel, we soon realized that we could use more than one technology to meet the challenge of decarbonization,” says Hörnfeldt.
+“We now have a comprehensive offer of zero carbon emission steels, so that regardless of the ironmaking process – based on iron ore or recycled scrap – SSAB will have the best offering on the market.”